Lalit (raga)

-Lalit is a prominent raga in Hindustani classical music.
+Lalit (also known as Lalat) is a prominent raga in Hindustani classical music.
 It is commonly described as serene and devotional and is performed at dawn time of the day.

 The swara (notes of the Indian musical scale) of Lalit put emphasis on the minor second (Re) and minor sixth (Dha), and include natural and sharp fourth (Ma), but omit the commonly used perfect fifth (Pa).
 Author Peter Lavezzoli stated the raga was difficult to play for Western classical musicians because of its scale.
 Jairazbhoy argued the use of both forms of Ma was an apparent chromaticism, but that one of the Ma notes was a diminished Pa.
 Lalit with a different scale was identified in the 16th century, and a raga Lalita existed before.